-2. If you can’t wait, order from a fulfillment provider on Amazon, but reset your 24 word security phrase when you receive it.
+2. To be completely safe, reset your 24 word security phrase when you receive it.
 This is a no brainer — it’s like getting a combination lock and not changing the default combination!
 To do this:

 Important Note: if you have already purchased this device and loaded it with coins, send your coins back to an exchange or software wallet prior to resetting your device and changing your security phrase.